 - Learn your legal rights as an injured maritime worker

 Both of these early companies made equipment for oil drilling, like derricks and pumps.
 By 1987 the two had come together through a circuitous path to create National Oilwell.

-The list of products they offer is long and technical and includes subsea production systems, floating production systems, offshore rigs and components like power systems, drilling pressure control, and iron roughnecks, and many, many more.
+The list of products they offer is long and technical.
+It includes subsea production systems, floating production systems, offshore rigs, components like power systems, drilling pressure control, iron roughnecks, and many more.

 The company is divided into three main segments focused on the rigs, technology, and solutions for completing production projects: